Truffles, mushrooms and mycorrhizas

 In the attached table (143 KB pdf file) are rough comparisons of the climate in centres adjacent to natural and artificial Périgord black, Burgundy, Italian white and bianchetto truffle truffières.
 From this it can be deduced what species of truffle might suit other locations.

-Almost all truffles require a relatively high pH soil.
+All of the European truffles require a relatively high pH soil.
 Naturally high pH soils are common in Europe and found in areas where there is much limestone - a vertical section of a soil developed over limestone is shown to the bottom left.
-Although these are less common in countries like Australia and New Zealand, research has shown that a high soil pH can be created artificially simply by mixing large amounts of lime with a soil.
-So the next step in checking the suitability of a site is to analyse soil samples to determine if the soil is suitable in its natural state, if it can be modified, and if there are any other issues that might cause problems after planting.
+Work over the past 30 years foremost in New Zealand, and in other Southern Hemisphere countries, has shown that a high soil pH can be created artificially simply by mixing large amounts of lime with a soil.
+So the first step is checking the suitability of a site is to analyse soil samples to determine if the soil is suitable in its natural state, if it can be modified, and if there are any other issues that might cause problems after planting.

-Print off a copy of the next page and fill in your details.
-Put your samples in a cardboard box or robust plastic mailer bag along with the completed form.
-If you can please include the name of your soil type, a map showing the location of your property, a note about the drainage characteristics of your land, and anything else that may help us.
+Print off a copy of the next page and fill in your details and put it with your samples in a cardboard box or robust plastic mailer bag.
+Please include a map showing the location of your property, a note about the drainage characteristics of your land, the name of your soil type if you know it, and anything else that may help us.
 Then within 24 hours of sampling send either by Courier Post (only available through New Zealand Post Shops) or Fastpost to: Dr Ian Hall, Truffles and Mushrooms (Consulting) Ltd, P.O.
 Box 268, Dunedin 9054, New Zealand.